Jakeisthesnake/moveit2_plus_drake_direct_collocation/README.md

 ### Project Journal
+4/9
+* Hmmmm I should switch from underactuated robotics to the manipulator course.

+4/8
+* Took notes on Drake's TOPPRA inputs
+* Read about multibodyplant, trajectory, and frame classes
+* Completed MIT UA 2.5, started 2.6

 4/5
-* Working on Drake tutorials (completed exercise 1.5 of MIT UA course, stating 2.5)
+* Working on Drake tutorials (completed exercise 1.5 of MIT UA course, starting 2.5)

 4/3
 * Working on Drake tutorials (exercise 1.5 of MIT UA course)